-All non-U.S. citizens and non-U.S. legal permanent residents who have accepted a staff, faculty or research/fellow position at Middlebury must have appropriate visa status and should contact ISSS when they accept their position.
+All non-U.S. citizens and non-U.S. legal permanent residents who have accepted a staff, faculty or research/fellow position at any of Middlebury’s U.S. sites must have an appropriate immigration status or U.S. employment authorization that allows them to be employed by Middlebury.
+They should contact ISSS when they accept their position if they need visa sponsorship or support.

 This includes the Middlebury College, Language Schools, Bread Load School of English, Bread Loaf Writers’ Conferences, and summer programs faculty and staff.
 It also includes Middlebury Institute faculty, staff, and self-funded researchers, as well as CNS faculty, staff, researchers and fellows.